holoviz/holoviews/doc/FAQ.rst

 **A:** We have selected a subset of default allowable style options that are most commonly useful in order to hide the more arcane matplotlib options.
-If you do need to such an option to be passed to the plotting system, you are welcome to declare that this is allowed.
+If you do need such an option to be passed to the plotting system, you are welcome to declare that this is allowed.
 For instance, say you may want the ``'filternorm'`` option to be passed to matplotlib's ``imshow`` command when displaying an ``Image``